North Scottish Royal Garrison Artillery: Fife Heavy Regiment, RA

 The TA underwent expansion and reorganisation after the Munich Crisis of 1938.
-On 1 November 1938 the brigade was redesignated a regiment under new RA nomenclature, and 160 Med Bty reverted to 160 Hvy Bty under Forth Heavy Rgt.
-Then on 28 November 172 Med Bty was converted into 216 Ant-Tank Bty of 54th (Queen's Own Royal Glasgow Yeomanry) Anti-Tank Regiment, while 174 Med Bty joined 56th (Highland) Medium Rgt about the same time.
+On 1 November 1938, the brigade was redesignated a regiment under new RA nomenclature, and 160 Med Bty reverted to 160 Hvy Bty under Forth Heavy Rgt.
+Then, on 28 November, 172 Med Bty was converted into 216 Anti-Tank Bty of 54th (Queen's Own Royal Glasgow Yeomanry) Anti-Tank Regiment, while 174 Med Bty joined 56th (Highland) Medium Rgt about the same time.
 Then, just before the outbreak of war in 1939, the Regimental HQ and remaining 173 Bty of 62nd Med Regiment were joined by 163 Bty at Hunter Street, Kirkcaldy, from the Forth Heavy Rgt and re-converted to the coast defence role as the Fife Heavy Regiment, RA.
 Regimental HQ moved across the Tay to Kirkcaldy in Fifeshire.

 A 1927 report on coastal defences by the Committee of Imperial Defence had made recommendations for the defence of 15 'Class A' home ports, including the Firth of Forth (Scheme 7), but little was done to modernise them before the outbreak of World War II.
 Defences for the Tay were considered in 1930, but Dundee was designated a 'Class C' port and by 1939 was being considered for removal from the list.

 World War II

 The TA's coast defences were mobilised on the outbreak of war in September 1939.
-(Since 1926 the coast defences of the UK had been manned by the TA alone.)
+(Since 1926, the coast defences of the UK had been manned by the TA alone.)
 After the Dunkirk evacuation a crash programme of coastal defence works was initiated against the invasion threat.
 The coastal artillery regiments were reorganised again in July 1940, and the Fife Heavy Regiment in the Forth Defences was split into two: